-The First Peoples Dialogue Forum was an integral part of the community engagement process to ensure that Aboriginal and Torres Strait Islander voices were influential in developing our Community Strategic Plan Delivering Sustainable Sydney 2030-2050.
+The First Peoples Dialogue Forum was an integral part of the community engagement process to ensure that Aboriginal and Torres Strait Islander voices were influential in developing Sustainable Sydney 2030 - 2050 Continuing the Vision.
 The Aboriginal and Torres Strait Islander Advisory Panel was also briefed and invited to participate in workshops and forums.